 Across two very large databases, we observed excesses in the proportions of α values at a commonly-used threshold criterion (α = .70).
 These excesses were observed in both the psychology and I/O literatures.
 When estimated using kernel density smoothing, the magnitudes of the excess of α values of .70 was 14% in both datasets.
 When using caliper ratios, the method used in previous work on the excess of significant p values (Hartgerink et al., 2016), the magnitude of the counts of α = .70 versus .69 was also large (psychology = 1.71, I/O = 1.64).
 Excesses at other thresholds (α = .80 and .90) were smaller and less robust to the choice of analytic method.

 Do these excesses show that something is amiss, or are psychologists just exceptionally good at precisely calibrating their study design and data collection efforts to meet this criterion?
-We believe calibration is extremely implausible because at typical sample sizes (e.g., 50 to 500) and number of items in a scale (e.g., 3 to 50), the standard error of Cronbach’s α ranges from around .02 to .08. (see Table 3S and Note 4S in the Supplementary Materials; van Zyl et al., 2000).
+We believe calibration is extremely implausible because at typical sample sizes (e.g., 50 to 500) and number of items in a scale (e.g., 3 to 50), the standard error of Cronbach’s α from around .02 to .08 (see Table 3S and Note 4S in the Supplementary Materials; van Zyl et al., 2000).
 This precludes effective calibration as an explanation for the combination of a dearth of α values at .69 and excess at .70, because estimates in typical studies are not estimated precisely enough to reliably make this distinction.
-In this sense, the distribution of s is suspicious, much like a player in Blackjack who gets exactly 21 too often.
+In this sense, the distribution of αs is suspicious, much like a player in Blackjack who gets exactly 21 too often.

 Publication bias is more plausible, especially in the form that authors, editors and reviewers may be less inclined to publish studies if included scales do not meet the .70 criterion.
 Publication bias is less obviously problematic for α values than for p-values.
 We do not want the scientific literature to be filtered by statistical significance, but might desire a literature filtered for measures with high reliability.
 However, the estimation precision of α noted above precludes a purely benign review process that selects for high population reliability.
 Instead, publication bias would also act on stochastic variation of the in-sample estimates.
 We observed an excess at .70 also for well-established measures (i.e., those used more than 100 times).
 In such cases, it is clear that publication bias would inflate our impression of the reliability of these scales.
 Other aspects of the data are also at odds with this benign explanation of striving for highly reliable measures.
 It follows, if publication bias for minimum α exists, it will exert pressure on researchers to increase their α values in accordance with Goodhart’s law (Strathern, 1997, p.
 268).
-If they can take shortcuts to doing so, i.e. α hacking, some are likely to do so (Flake et al., 2022).
+If they can take shortcuts to doing so, i.e. α-hacking, some are likely to do so (Flake et al., 2022).
 One piece of evidence for hacking was the noticeable deficit of values at .69 (see Figures 1 and 2), as it seems implausible that editors and reviewers would discriminate against .69 more than .68.

-We believe α hacking is a likely but potentially only partial explanation for the observed distribution of α values.
+We believe α-hacking is a likely but potentially only partial explanation for the observed distribution of α values.
 As with p-hacking, field norms may be partially unclear on which practices are problematic.
 Clearly, rounding up α values is inappropriate, but, for example, some researchers may incorrectly believe that dropping or reversing items ad-hoc is benign or even helpful, even without then validating these changes in independent data.
 The willingness to carry out such modifications is likely to be influenced by existing incentives (e.g., to report reliability exceeding common thresholds).